gridclub/GRiD-Constitution/constitution.md

 ### Section C: Election

+Nominations shall be solicited for one week leading up to the last meeting of the spring semester.
+Nominations shall take place in the form of email to the board.
+Any member may nominate a member (including him/herself) for any board position.

-The officers shall be elected by electronic ballot at the last meeting of the spring semester by a majority of the vote cast for that office and special elections in the case of a graduating officer.
+Elections shall be open to all members via on-line ballot and shall be open for one week following the final meeting of the spring semester by a majority of the vote cast for that office and special elections in the case of a graduating officer.

+In the case where no majority is achieved by any nominee, a runoff election between the top two vote receivers shall take place during the week following the regular election.
+If this results in a tie, the candidates may choose to share the position.

 ### Section D: Term